AlexArcPy/ArcGISAdminToolkit/README.md

 The ArcGIS admin toolkit contains a number of tools and scripts to administer ArcGIS Server and Desktop.
 The following tools are available:

-#### ArcGIS Server Admin Functions
-Contains a number of functions to administer an ArcGIS Server site such as listing, starting and stopping services; and generating extent and usage stats.
-Adapted from - http://www.arcgis.com/home/item.html?id=12dde73e0e784e47818162b4d41ee340

 #### Cache Map Service
 Caches a map service by either creating a new cache from scratch using a configuration file or by updating an existing cache.